chi0tzp/WarpedGANSpace/README.md

 ### Attribute space traversals

-Granted that the GAN at hand generates facial images (i.e., `ProgGAN` or `StyleGAN2`), we can traverse an *attribute space* by running `traverse_attribute_space.py` These attributes include the facial bounding box (in terms of width and height), an identity score, age, race, and gender estimation, pose estimation in terms of yaw, pitch, and roll angles, and 12 facial action units predictions.
+Granted that the GAN at hand generates facial images (i.e., `ProgGAN` or `StyleGAN2`), we can traverse an *attribute space* by running `traverse_attribute_space.py` These attributes include the facial bounding box (in terms of width and height), an identity score, age, race, and gender estimation, pose estimation in terms of yaw, pitch, and roll angles, 12 facial action units predictions, and 5 CelebA attributes.
 For more details, please check its basic usage by running `traverse_attribute_space.py -h`.

 This script needs a `TRAVERSAL_CONFIG` found under `experiments/complete/EXP_DIR/results/POOL/`.
 Upon completion, the corresponding attribute paths will be stored under the same directory.